-January is Stalking Awareness Month, and Jamie Temple, the Trauma-Informed Care Specialist at University Health Services, says students who experience stalking may not self-identify as victims but struggle with how to label their experience.
+January is Stalking Awareness Month, and Andrea Lawson, interim director of Mental Health Services at University Health Services, says students who experience stalking may not self-identify as victims but struggle with how to label their experience.

 Stalking, by definition, is repeated actions or behaviors that cause fear.
 This type of unwanted attention can be difficult to shirk, and students often downplay stalking because it’s committed by someone they know.
 Most victims know their stalkers and the majority of female victims—and many male victims—are stalked by intimate partners.